svozza/eb-healthd-middleware/README.md

 # eb-healthd-middleware

-When running Elastic Beanstalk in multi-container Docker mode then enhanced health reporting does not work out of the box.
+When running Elastic Beanstalk in multi-container Docker mode the very useful enhanced health reporting does not work out of the box.
 There are several steps to configure it correctly and unfortunately they are not located in one document.
 Specifically, it requires one's application to log information about requests in a [particular format and location][1].